chrmoritz/Troxel/README.md

 * `base64` is a Base64 formated String containing the voxel data of your model (check out Troxels `Link (share)` export options and use the base64 string starting after `#m=`)
 * `domElement` is either a DOM element or a JQuery Object representing this DOM element
-* `options` is a optional Object of [render options](#options)
+* `options` is a optional Object of [render options](#options) Returns `true` if it was able to render the voxel model and otherwise (WebGL not supported) `false`.

 #### Troxel.webgl()